8n8/noiseprotocol/README.md

 noiseprotocol
 =============

 The purpose of this fork is to make a minimal Noise implementation that just has the things that I need.
 Any changes are under the same license as the original author used.

+**It's not ready for other people to use yet, so please don't!**

 This repository contains source code of **noiseprotocol** - a Python 3 implementation of [Noise Protocol Framework](http://www.noiseprotocol.org/).
 Compatible with revisions 32 and 33.